paulb00th/gdt/content/en/our-diving/our-boats.md

 +++
 +++

-### OUR MAIN DIVE BOAT AND THE OTHERS WE OFFER
+### OUR BOATS

-<span class="strapline">The dive platforms </span>
+<span class="strapline">We offer only the best dive platforms </span>

-Our boats are designed and equipped for comfort, safety, and seaworthiness.
+The boats we use are all designed and equipped for comfort, safety, and seaworthiness.

-Our own vessel, xxxxxx
+Our own vessel, Maria Isabel, is  configured specifically for training purposes in the calm waters of Academy Bay, where our key dive sites are located.

+IMAGE

-If you select us as your provider for longer-range day diving, (suitable for all advanced divers), xxxxx
+If you select us as your provider for longer-range day diving, (suitable for all advanced divers), we will only place you on the higher quality and more reliable vessels that service the Santa Cruz area.
+Some of these boats are shown below.

-Set out below are several images of such boats that we xxxxx
+IMAGES

 For details of all our diving course and adventures, see: [Our Diving]